khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 ### Null values

 Representing null values should be made on a case-by-case basis.
 Some ways of addressing this are:
-- Keep the cell empty to reduce noise and help with legibility.
+- Keep the cell empty.
+For example, if no data is returned.
 - Use text to indicate what is missing.
 For example, "Unassigned" if there is no assignee.
 - Use a dash ("-").
 For example, if there is no data and a text explanation is not applicable.